jmartin103/100-Days-of-Pytho/README.md

 ## Day 11
 ### GuessTheNumber.py
 Generates a random number between 1 and 100 that the user must guess.
 Depending on the difficulty chosen by the user, they will have 10 attempts to guess if user chooses easy; otherwise, 5 if they choose hard.
 If the user runs out of guesses, then the correct answer is revealed.

+## Day 12
+### HigherLower.py
+Generates two random accounts from a given data set, GameData.py, and prompts the user to guess which account has more followers.
+If they get it right, they can resume playing until they get it wrong.